JonnoFTW/jonnoftw.github.com/_posts/2018-04-04-building-tensorflow-with-opencl-support-on-ubuntu-1604.md

 ### Environment and Building

-You now need to configure and build tensorflow, from the tensorflow directory run:
+You can now configure and build tensorflow, from the tensorflow directory run:

 ```bash
 ./configure